Jason-Berkower/SteelChat/README.md

 ### PostMVP

-- Implement pseudo-user-authentication
+- Implement pseudo-user-authentication (perhaps with the use of local storage)
-- Implement advanced chat functions (colored text, emotes, dice rolling)
+- Implement advanced message functions (colored text, emotes, etc.)
 - Create dynamic, user-editable profiles (more than just a username)

 ---